When using streaming services, do you find that you can easily utilize strong and unique passwords?

 Does the streaming service send an email informing the user of a password reset?

 These are both practical steps.
-It’s prudent to alert users to a password change they may not have authorized.
-Requiring them to login again is a security best practice.
+It’s prudent to alert users to a password change they may not have authorized, and requiring them to log in again is a security best practice.

-The assessment includes a grade for each company.
-To determine the grade, we assigned either an ✅ (good) and an ⛔ (not good) to the seven questions articulated above.
-For example, 7/7 ✅ is a perfect score, or 100%.
-A 5/7 is 71%, which is defined as ‘fair’.
+The following assessment includes a grade for each company.
+For example, 7/7 ✅ is a perfect score or 100%.
+A 5/7 is 71%, which is defined as Fair.

 Below is a simple guide to the grading.
-Below that, you’ll see the grades for each bank.
+Below that, you’ll see the grades for each streaming service.

 85-100%: Good